dominikhoebert/battle_royal_vienna_telegram_bot/README.md

 - `/map` - Send the current map
 - `/permissions 0 0 0 0 0 0 0 0 ` - Set the permissions for the commands (0 game master only; 1 all players)
 - `/reset` - Reset the game (map_level, cooldowns, points table)
+- `/play gamename` - Start a game using a .yaml gameplan
+- `/pause` - Pause all timers
+- `/resume` - Resume all timers

 ## TODO: